Lance Deal

-Lance Earl Deal (born August 21, 1961 in Riverton, Wyoming) is a former American athlete who won a silver medal in the hammer throw in the 1996 Summer Olympics in Atlanta, Georgia.
+Lance Earl Deal (born August 21, 1961, in Riverton, Wyoming) is a former American athlete who won a silver medal in the hammer throw in the 1996 Summer Olympics in Atlanta, Georgia.
 He also competed in the 1988, 1992, and 2000 Summer Olympics.

+Career

 In the hammer throw finals at the 1996 Olympic Games, only the top eight competitors after three throws were awarded three additional throws.
 Deal fouled his first two throws; his third equaled the eighth longest throw of the competition.
 However, he was only in ninth place, because the other competitor had a second legal throw.
 The announcer initially stated that, on the basis of that tiebreaker, Deal was out of the rest of the competition.
 The officials corrected the error, however; IAAF rules do not call for breaking ties in this case.
 So Deal advanced, and on his sixth and final throw, won the silver medal behind Balázs Kiss of Hungary.